niplav/site/notes.md

 Indicators that there is no replacement for evolution:

 * Communism hasn't worked [yet](http://bactra.org/weblog/918.html).
-	* Not sure how far [Project CyberSyn](https://en.wikipedia.org/wiki/Cybersyn) got before Pinochet broke the party.
+	* Not sure how far [Project CyberSyn](https://en.wikipedia.org/wiki/Cybersyn) got before kappanochet broke the party.
 	* Maybe the problem with real-world communism wasn't that it didn't work, even in theory, it was that they didn't have computers that were big enough.
 	* Another instance was that Stalin didn't listen to the planned economy with Kantorovich.
 * Scruffy AI won out over neat AI.